prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 ### Setting up the Repository

-First follow the setup steps from the ["Website Structure" Exercise](/exercises/website-structure/exercise.md), which ask you to create a new repository on GitHub, download or "clone" the repository onto your local computer, open the repository in a text editor, create a new "index.html" file, and auto-generate the default HTML scaffolding in that file.
+Then, follow the setup steps from the ["Website Structure" Exercise](/exercises/website-structure/exercise.md), which ask you to create a new repository on GitHub, download or "clone" the repository onto your local computer, open the repository in a text editor, create a new "index.html" file, and auto-generate the default HTML scaffolding in that file.

 ### Using Provided Images